 The completion of Watts Bar Nuclear Plant Unit 2 continues to meet targets for safety, quality, cost, and schedule.
-Once complete, the unit will produce the first new nuclear generation of the 21st century in the United States — generation that is low-cost and carbon-free.
+The project recently completed a major testing milestone of key safety systems called Open Vessel Testing and construction of one of the first functional FLEX emergency equipment storage buildings in the industry.
+Once operational, Watts Bar 2 will produce the first new nuclear generation of the 21st century in the United States — generation that is low-cost and carbon-free.

-Open vessel testing at Watts Bar 2 was the first of several major milestones to be completed toward the goal of commercial operation by December 2015.
-Watch the time-lapse video below that shows approximately 185,000 gallons of water flowing into the Watts Bar Unit 2 reactor vessel over a 23-minute period of testing on July 1.
+Open Vessel Testing at Watts Bar 2 was the first of several major testing milestones to be completed toward the goal of loading fuel and achieving commercial operation by December 2015.
+The time-lapse video below shows approximately 185,000 gallons of water flowing into the Watts Bar Unit 2 reactor vessel over a 23-minute period of testing on July 1, 2014.

 When completed Watts Bar 2 will generate 1,150 megawatts of electricity — enough for about 650,000 homes.

-Nearly 3,200 people work on Watts Bar 2 construction.
-They’ve worked more than 27.5 million hours without a lost-time incident.
+Nearly 3,100 people work on Watts Bar 2 construction.
+The Watts Bar 2 team has worked more than 28.8 million hours without a lost-time incident.

 TVA's confidence in the new completion schedule